acurwen/microblog_EC2_deployment/README.md

 ## 3. Updated Authorized Keys
 Next, per the Canvas instructions, I appended the contents of the [public_key.txt](https://canvas.instructure.com/courses/9516210/files/269802266?wrap=1) to my authorized_keys file within my Jenkins instance.
 To do so, I cd'd into root (`cd /`), cd'd into the .ssh directory (`cd .ssh`) and nano'd into the authorized_keys file.
+Later on I added this to my Monitoring instance as well.

 ## 4. Installing Jenkins, Python3.9, Python3.9-venv, Python3-pip and Nginx: